Travels with V

 But the Inti Raymi brings the whole city on its feet.
 A spectacular show in two different places draws huge crowds.
 And it all starts at Korikancha, the place where the old Inca temple of the sun was situated.
 Today only a wall and a big grassy field remains.

 We are there two hours before it starts, to get good seats.
-A wise decision, after a while fights break out over the few remaining chairs.
+A wise decision, after a while there are so few remaining chairs that fights break out.
 Policemen are quickly there to calm things down.

 Suddenly the sound of drums and Indian flutes are heard from a huge band and down the slope on the other side dancers are swinging and running dressed in colorful costumes.
 Hundreds of dancers filling up the grassy field and dancing in rows, rings, marching, swinging to the ecstatic music from the flutes and the drums.
 Some blow conches, making a loud hollow sound, considered so dangerous by the Spanish rulers that it was forbidden.

 The dancing continues for more than an hour, all beautifully choreographed.
 There are four kinds of costumes, each one referring to a part of the mighty Inca empire, the coastal area, the desert, the jungles and the mountains.
 In the Inca days warriors from the four corners had walked to Cusco to celebrate Inti Raymi.